Going back to school isn’t just for the little ones. It can be a time for grown-ups to get anxiety too. And not just over the work they’ll have to do.

 The Internet overflows with blogs about saving money while shopping, from blogs about couponing to websites that find the best local deals, making it easier to save.
 Extreme couponing isn’t likely something you’ll accomplish during grad school, but every bit helps.

-Another way tois to re-evaluate where you shop.
+Another way to cut back on household expenses is to re-evaluate where you shop.
 Instead of spending tons on clothes and shoes for the family at the mall, consider stopping at local thrift stores instead.
 There are ample stores to choose from, and most stores scrutinize what goes out to the floor to avoid a “junk store” reputation.
 It’s not uncommon to find name brand or designer clothes and shoes at thrift or resale shops for pennies compared to the prices at the mall.

 Research Funding Options: